My Summer Job Made Me Angry, So I Looked to the Data

 Note: The following is a guest post by Malte Witt, a student of Tourism Management at the Munich University of Applied Sciences (MUAS).
-This piece kicks off our back-to-school series.
+This piece kicks off Back-to-School Month here on Tableau Public.

 Okay, I'll admit, the headline might be a little bit too much.
 But really, the inspiration for this post came from my workplace.